fbapt/ansible-lgsm-l4d-l4d2/README.md

 > :warning: You need to have some experience with Ansible and left4dead games before using this repo !

-# Exemple of a basic ansible configuration
+# Example of a basic ansible configuration

 ## 1/ On the ansible controller (tested on Debian 12)